June 2026 KLT Stewardship + Volunteer Parties

 Stewardship Party + Compost Tea Demonstration | LIBH Land Base

-Bring your coffee grinds, today’s kitchen scraps and learn how to turn your trash into gold!
+Bring your coffee grinds, the day's kitchen scraps and learn how to turn your trash into gold!

 Whether you’re an experienced grower or just curious to learn, all are welcome—come share in the work, the joy, and the vision of cultivating land in community.